For what purpose do we collect your personal information?

 Coleman Greig takes steps to ensure your personal information is accurate, up-to-date and not misleading by updating its records whenever changes to the information come to its attention.
 Coleman Greig disregards information that seems likely to be inaccurate or out-of-date by reason of the time which has elapsed since it was collected or by reason of any other information in its possession.

 Coleman Greig will correct information it has about you if it discovers, or you are able to show to a reasonable standard, that the information is incorrect.
-If you seek correction and Coleman Greig disagrees that the information is incorrect, Coleman Greig will provide you with its reasons for taking that view.
+If you seek a correction and Coleman Greig disagrees that the information is incorrect, Coleman Greig will provide you with its reasons for taking that view.

 Coleman Greig disregards information that seems likely to be inaccurate or out-of-date by reason of the time that has elapsed since it was collected or by reason of any other information in its possession.